-Resulting from land use actions in Plan Bay Area 2013, BART's projected daily ridership is expected to increase from around 400,000 daily trips today, to nearly 500,000 by 2025, and over 600,000 by 2040.
+BART's projected daily ridership is expected to increase from around 400,000 daily trips today, to nearly 500,000 by 2025, and over 600,000 by 2040 due to land use actions described in Plan Bay Area 2013.

 To respond to and manage transportation demand, BART works with regional agencies on land use issues.
 BART also partners with cities on Transit-Oriented Development (TOD) projects, and supports access improvements to its stations.
 These actions help secure regional sustainability goals including supporting more compact urban environments that lead to less greenhouse gas intensive travel, contributing to safer commutes and healthier communities, reducing vehicle miles traveled in private vehicles, and improving non-motorized access to BART stations.